Evolution of our understanding of climate impacts

 This Texas Tribune article is a slick multimedia presentation of the depressing lack of preparation of Texas for the next big hurricane.

 This is the other impact on the ocean: absorbed carbon dioxide is converted to carbonic acid in the ocean, leading to the ocean becoming more acidic.
-This fantastic COMET module goes over the details of this important process.
+This fantastic COMET module (registration required) goes over the details of this important process.

 Climate change may have a large effect on human health.
 Read this U.S. Gov't report on health impacts on the U.S.

 Scientists are working hard on determining the extent to which climate change is affecting extreme weather events.
 This NAS report concludes that scientists have reached point where we can identify human influence on climate in weather events.
+This IPCC report describes the impacts that extreme events will have on the things we care about.

 economic impacts of climate change